cnorick/curse-of-strahd-notes/Characters/Ireena Kolyana.md

 		- since then, there have been no more attacks
 - No one from the village has been brave enough to help [[Ismark Kolyanovich]] take [[Koylan Indirovich]] to the cemetery for a proper burial

+## Notes
+- If a player dies, an option would be to let them play Ireena since she will follow the group most of the game
+	-

 ## Relations
 brother: [[Ismark Kolyanovich]]
 father: [[Koylan Indirovich]]